 With more than 3,000 followers on Pinterest and high volumes of repining activity, our Light Locations boards appear to be a great source of interior ideas for people.
 Our clients, especially stylists, use our pins to create mood boards as part of their design process.
 Collecting imagery around a central design theme, they use Pinterest for inspiration.

-A favourite approach to mood boards amongst many is to start by focusing on a colour.
+A favourite approach to mood boards amongst many is to start by focusing on colour.
 Colour is a powerful way to set the tone for a creative project.
-Pink in particular is growing in popularity and we are seeing more magazine spreads that have clearly taken inspiration from shades of pink – from calming pale pink, to stimulating shades of vibrant hot pink and magenta.
+Pink, in particular, is growing in popularity and we are seeing more magazine spreads that have clearly taken inspiration from shades of pink – from calming pale pink, to stimulating shades of vibrant hot pink and magenta.

 We all love pink at Light Locations so take a look at our pink inspired locations below and have a look at our Pink Board over on Pinterest and see which shade of pink you are in the mood for.